-The Environmental Youth Brigade engages teens in learning about environmental and public health challenges and working on community improvement projects.
+The Youth Brigade engages teens in learning about environmental and public health challenges and working on community improvement projects.

-The Environmental Youth Brigade offers small stipends to students who commit to work with the Brigade 10 hours per week.
+The Youth Brigade offers small stipends to students who commit to work with the Brigade 10 hours per week.
 The stipends are used to pay for school expenses, which help lessen the pressure to leave school to seek work.